Food

 Bon Appetit!

 From Mexico to South Africa, the role of food in funerals reflects the values of different cultures and offers a tangible way to navigate the grieving process.
 Whether through symbolic dishes or large community meals, food brings comfort and unites people during one of life’s most difficult times.
-It reminds us that even in grief, we are neve
+It reminds us that even in grief, we are never alone.